trailofbits/cargo-unmaintained/README.md

   The `toml_write` package provides an example.
 Version 0.1.2 was published at commit [838a022] (2025-06-06).
 With commit [8658e70] (2025-06-12), the keyword `no_std` was added to its `Cargo.toml` file.
 Finally, with commit [b3594df] (2025-07-07), `toml_write` was renamed to `toml_writer`.
 Thus, the published `toml_write` package does not match the repository's `toml_writer` package because the latter's keywords include `no_std`.

+  The recommended workaround is to use an [`ignore`] configuration.
+If the renamed package really is a false positive, it should be published shortly after it was renamed.
+Thus, such a workaround should not need to remain in place for long.

   </details>

 - If a project relies on an old version of a package, `cargo-unmaintained` may fail to flag the package as unmaintained (i.e., may produce a false negative).
 The following is a sketch of how this can occur.